 Passing by her bedroom window, despite the rain Abby stopped and admired the roses trellised alongside the windowpane.
 The rosebuds were gorgeous and flowing up the trellis, as usual.
 With distress, she noted several cracks in the wooden trellis.
 These were low to the ground, and Abby imagined a boot, or shoe, had attempted to climb.
 She looked at the window, fearful she might see a face peering out of the house at her, and shook her head to chase the vision away.

-Pushing the rosebush to the side, she saw a handprint on the window glass, next to what looked like a forehead smudge, and she yelped.
+Pushing the rosebush to the side, she scanned the window and discovered a handprint on the window pane, next to what looked like a forehead smudge, and she yelped.
 Taking a deep breath, she looked at the marks closely.

-Moving her hand and letting the roses fall back against the window, Abby realized that they had grown taller overnight, and were towering over the windowsill and up the glass.
-They were at least three foot higher than they’d been when she’d trimmed off the old blossoms back on the weekend.
+Moving her hand and letting the roses fall back against the window, Abby realized that they had grown taller overnight, and were towering over the windowsill and further up the glass than they’d been the day before.
+They were a full three feet higher than they’d been when she’d trimmed off the old blossoms back on the weekend.

-A pinkish lump on the ground puzzled her.
-It looked like an odd bug.
-No, more like a lump of raw meat, but, was that a fingernail on top?
+Picking up the flashlight with a shaking hand, she saw beneath it was a pinkish lump on the ground.
+It puzzled her.
+Was it an odd grub?
+No, more like a lump of raw meat; but, was that a fingernail on its top?
 Abby peered at it.
 As she watched, a rose vine fell upon it, obscuring the pink thing.
-Then, the vine moved gently back into place — Abby ascribed its movement to the rain.
+Then, the vine moved gently back into place.
+The pinkish thing on the ground was gone!
+Abby tried to convince herself its movement was due to the rain, now falling more steadily.
 Of course, it had to be the rain.
-But, the pinkish thing on the ground was gone!

 She bowed to each bush in turn, then dragged her soggy self inside to make dinner.
 For some reason, she had a craving for steak.